 This was a bad decision.
 After the ebook came out in Australia—and sold about six copies—no international publisher wanted the print or ebook rights, and the Australian publisher was no longer interested in a global release.

 At least once a week I get some hate mail about Dead Man Running, and how it isn’t available in the reader’s preferred format or country.
 But unfortunately, there’s nothing I can do about it.

 Q: Will you ever write another book in [insert series here]?

 A: There are many books I would like to write, but because of time constraints I can only afford to work on things which publishers will actually buy.
-This means no sequels to books which sold fewer than, let’s say, three billion copies.
-(Okay, I don’t know the actual number.)
-Sometimes I’m lucky enough to finish a series before readers stop buying it (The Lab), but often I plan out sequels and never get the chance to write them (Replica 2, Money Run 3).
+This means no sequels to books which sold fewer than, say, three billion copies.
+Sometimes I’m lucky enough to finish a series before readers stop buying it (Six of Hearts), but often I plan out sequels and never get the chance to write them (Replica 2, Ashley Arthur 3).

 This isn’t always a bad thing.
 I like to experiment, and long series limit those opportunities.
 For example, if the Ashley Arthur books had been more successful I would have written more of them.
-This might have meant that I never got around to writing The Cut Out, which is probably my best book.
+This might have meant that I never got around to writing The Cut Out, or Replica.

-What does this mean for you as a reader?
-It means that if you love a series and you want more instalments to be written, there’s not much point putting pressure on the author.
+If you love a series and you want more installments to be written, there’s not much point putting pressure on the author.
 What you can do is recommend it to everyone you know, write reviews—and buy copies as gifts.
 (It helps to get them from a proper bookstore.)